 Building Security

-In order to ensure reasonable security of District property the following procedures shall be implemented in all schools:
+In order to address reasonable security of District property the following practices (Items 1-3) are required in all schools and shall be implemented as soon as practicable but no later than July 1, 2022):

-Only those entrances designated by the Principal shall be left open to outside access during the school day.
+Controlling access to the main entrance of the school with electronically locking doors, a camera, and an intercom system.
+No other entrances shall be left open to outside access during the school day.

 Windows and outside doors will be properly secured after the close of the school day.
 All, but the main entrance, will be locked at that time.

+Classroom doors are to be equipped with hardware that allows the door to be locked from the outside but opened from the inside.
+Classroom doors are to remain closed and locked during instructional time.

+Classroom doors with windows are to be equipped with material to quickly cover the window during a building lockdown.

+The number of keys or other means of access to outside doors will be limited and issued only to those persons required to enter the building after hours on a regular basis.

 Outside security lights will be placed in strategic locations.

 Inside lighting, in corridors, administrative areas, and other strategic locations, will be turned on when custodians complete their schedule.